Tridentine Mass: Participation of the faithful

 The participation of the congregation at the Tridentine Mass is interior, involving eye and heart, and exterior by mouth.

 Except in the Dialogue Mass form, which arose about 1910 and led to a more active exterior participation of the congregation, the people present at the Tridentine Mass do not recite out loud the prayers of the Mass.
 Only the server or servers join with the priest in reciting the prayers at the foot of the altar (which include the Confiteor) and in speaking the other responses.
 Most of the prayers that the priest says are spoken inaudibly, including almost all the Mass of the Faithful: the offertory prayers, the Canon of the Mass (except for the preface and the final doxology), and (apart from the Agnus Dei) those between the Lord's Prayer and the postcommunion.

 At a Solemn Mass or Missa Cantata, a choir sings the servers' responses, except for the Prayers at the Foot of the Altar.
 The choir sings the Introit, the Kyrie, the Gloria, the Gradual, the Tract or Alleluia, the Credo, the Offertory and Communion antiphons, the Sanctus, and the Agnus Dei.
 Of these, only the five that form part of the Ordinary of the Mass are usually sung at a Missa Cantata.
 In addition to the Gregorian Chant music for these, polyphonic compositions exist, some quite elaborate.
-The priest largely says quietly the words of the chants and then recites other prayers while the choir continues the chant.
+The priest largely says quietly the words of the chants.

+Comparison with other Western Christian liturgical rites

+Jesuit priest Rune P. Thuringer, writing in 1965, noted that "The eucharistic liturgy of the state Church of Sweden, which is Lutheran, is closer in many respects to the [Tridentine] rite of the Roman Mass than that of any other Protestant church."